VPS Performance: Diagnosing Slow Servers

 curl -o /dev/null -s -w "TTFB: %{time_starttransfer}s\n" https://yourdomain.com

-# Use a third-party tool for detailed waterfall analysis from multiple global locations
+# webpagetest.org provides detailed waterfall analysis from multiple global locations

 Measuring from your local machine captures both server processing time and network latency.
-To separate these, measure from the server itself.
-If local response is fast but remote response is slow, the issue is likely network-related.
-If both are slow, the issue is on the server.
+To separate these factors, measure from the server itself.
+If local responses are fast but remote responses are slow, the issue is likely network-related.
+If both are slow, the problem is on the server.

 # Measure from the server locally to separate network latency from server processing